 T F There is no such thing as industry analysis.

-T F Another name for Vertical analysis is Common Size analysis.
+T F Another name for vertical analysis is common size analysis.

 T F Days in receivables shows how long, on average, it takes a company to sell its

-Inventory.
+inventory.

-T F The current ratio, the acid test and the quick ratio are all used to measure a company’s
+T F The current ratio, the acid test, and the quick ratio are all used to measure a company’s

-ability to meet its short-term debt obligations...
+ability to meet its short-term debt obligations.

 T F The inventory turnover ratio is a measure of the average number of days an item is in